This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 My all-time favourite gluten free flour blend for baking.
-With just three ingredients, this blend is perfect for cakes, cookies, muffins, slices and more!
+With just three ingredients, this all-purpose flour blend recipe is perfect for cakes, cupcakes, cookies, muffins, slices and so much more!

-There are a few things that can feel overwhelming when you first start baking without gluten, but I think we can probably all agree that the most overwhelming is “what kind of flour do I use?!”
+There are a few things that can feel overwhelming when you first start baking without gluten, but I think we can probably all agree that the most overwhelming is “what kind of gluten free flour mix should I use?!”

 There are many pre-made gluten-free flour blends on the market, and a quick Google search will provide you will a whole heap of recipes for making your own blend.